 Noncharacters are code points that are permanently reserved and will never have characters assigned to them.

 The Specials block contains characters that are neither graphic characters nor traditional controls.

-Tag characters support a general scheme for the internal tagging of text streams in the absence of other mechanisms, such as markup languages.
-They are reserved for use with specific plain text-based protocols that specify their usage.
-Their use in ordinary text is strongly discouraged.
+Tag characters were intended to support a general scheme for the internal tagging of text streams in the absence of other mechanisms, such as markup languages.
+The use of tag characters for language tagging is deprecated.

-16.1 Control Codes
+23.1 Control Codes